BhuwanBhaskar/Awesome-Full-Stack-Web-Developer/README.md

 # Awesome Full-Stack Web Developer Engineer [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-I am collecting all the tutorials, books, cheat sheets, scripts I am using to automate stuff, tools, interview questions, even my own solutions to algorithmic puzzles and coding challenges in this repository trying to make it a good reference to help all web developers including myself.
+I am collecting all the tutorials, books, cheat sheets, tools and interview questions in this repository trying to make it a good reference to help all web developers including myself for being a better developer and getting ready for their next job.
 Please feel free to add more links of resources to the repository to help more people.

 ---------